 Display your succulents for everyone to see with this gorgeous succulent planter table.
 When making the hole in the middle for the succulents, don’t forget to leave a good amount of space on the sides.
 At least half a foot on each side would be enough.

 Looking for more outdoor pallet projects?
-This video teaches you how to make an outdoor man cave:
+This video by Cottage Life teaches you how to make an outdoor man cave:

 Which outdoor pallet projects are you stoked to make?
-Let us know in the comments below!
+Let us know in your comments below!

-Editor’s Note – This post was originally published in May 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on July 20, 2017, and has been updated for quality and relevancy.